 Install Light Timers

 It is often a misconception that simply leaving on a few extra lights may give your house the appearance that someone is home.
 This may be true in some situations, however; potential intruders may notice if your lights are permanently on and consequently identify that no one is home.
 Depending on the length of your absence, this may also result in large energy bills.
 You can also install something called a Fake TV which works in the same fashion.
+You could even buy some solar garden lights to automatically switch on if someone walks past them, could scare off a few potential thieves.

 Pull The Plug On Any Unnecessary Appliances